 Wappo was spoken in the Alexander and Napa valleys of northern California, the lone survivor of the small Yuki-Wappo grouping.
 For a California language it carried an unusually full grammar — seven cases, and a split that let non-human nouns stay uninflected for plural where human ones did not.

-Laura Fish Somersal, born into it, spent decades working with the linguists Jesse Sawyer and Sandra Thompson, recording everything she could remember.
+Laura Fish Somersal, born into it, spent decades working with the linguists Jesse Sawyer, Sandra Thompson, and Charles Li, recording everything she could remember — work that became the UCSB-published A Reference Grammar of Wappo (2006).
 When she died on 30 July 1990 the language had no fluent speakers left.
 Classes drawing on her recordings began in 2012; everyone in them learns it as a second language.

 Worth remembering